gtunon/elastest-security-service/docs/user-docs.md

 ### Scanning a web site using ESS
 A tester can launch ESS from the "Test Support Services" tab of the ElasTest Web-GUI.
 The steps are as follows:
 1. Start TORM and load the Web-GUI of TORM in the Web browser

 ![][TORM GUI]

 2. Click on the "Test Support Services" side panel option

 ![][Click TSS]

 3. From the drop down list, select "ESS" and click the button "Create Instance"

 ![][Launch ESS]

 4. Wait until the ESS instance is completely ready

 ![][Load ESS]

-5. Click on the "View Icon" and see the Web-GUI of ESS
+5. Click on the "View Service Details" icon

 ![][View Details]

+6. Scroll down to see the Web-GUI of ESS

 ![][ESS GUI]

 6. Enter the URL of the Web site that must be tested using ESS

 ![][Enter SUT URL]

 7. Wait until the Spidering and Active Scan completes

 ![][ESS Progress]

 8. Check the results generated

 ![][ESS Results]

 [TORM GUI]: https://pocemon.000webhostapp.com/ESS%20GUI.PNG